 Among the reasons affecting the formation of the dentoalveolar apparatus in the early period include:

-- Heredity – studies show that anomalies are often transmitted from parents and have a similar character.
+- Heredity – Studies show that anomalies are often transmitted from parents and have a similar character.

-- Bad habits characteristic of children – the anatomical structure is affected by the constant sucking of a pacifier or fingers, attempts to gnaw on hard objects, tongue pressure on growing units, and even a curvature of posture in a sitting position.
+- Bad habits are characteristic of children – the anatomical structure is affected by the constant sucking of a pacifier or fingers, attempts to gnaw on hard objects, tongue pressure on growing units, and even a curvature of posture in a sitting position.

 - Lack of sufficient pressure during artificial feeding, observed when using bottles and nipples with a wide opening.

-Patients of the older age group are less at risk of disturbing the natural anatomical state of the jaw region, however, even after its final formation, there is a possibility of anomalies.
+Patients of the older age group are less at risk of disturbing the natural anatomical state of the jaw region; however, even after its final formation, there is a possibility of anomalies.
 First of all, the cause is incorrectly performed prosthetics – incorrect selection of the dimensions of the replacement structures leads to a shift in occlusion and muscle strain, provoking dysfunction of the temporomandibular joint.
-In addition, the systematic abuse of bad habits, the development of pathological processes, as well as mechanical damage and injury can have a negative impact.
+In addition, the systematic abuse of bad habits, the development of pathological processes, mechanical damage and injury can have a negative impact.